H. Rap Brown: 2000 arrest and conviction

+In February 2026, the year after al-Amin's death, Fulton County District Attorney Fani Willis released the results of DNA testing performed on the murder weapon.
+Al-Amin's DNA was found on a belt wrapped around the weapon, but not on the weapon itself.
+Prosecutors argued that this new evidence, combined with the evidence presented at trial, clearly proved al-Amin's guilt.

+Health and death

 On July 18, 2014, having been diagnosed with multiple myeloma, al-Amin was transferred to Butner Federal Medical Center in North Carolina.
 In the late 2010s to the early 2020s, he was incarcerated at the United States Penitentiary, Tucson.

-In March of 2025, al-Amin was transferred once again to FMC Butner after family members requested he receive medical help.
+In March 2025, al-Amin was transferred once again to FMC Butner after family members requested he receive medical help.
+He died at FMC Butner on November 23, 2025, at the age of 82.
+Imam Jamil Al Amin is buried in the Muslim Cemetery of Hialeah in Hialeah, Florida.